Property Advice

 Generally, agent fees are payable once a tenant is secured and a lease is signed.
 These fees can be deducted from rental income.

-• Tenant procurement fee – a once-off fee for sourcing a tenant, conducting credit checks, and drafting the lease agreement.
+• Tenant procurement fee – a one-time fee for sourcing a tenant, conducting credit checks, and drafting the lease agreement.

 • Property management fee – a monthly fee charged as a percentage of the rental amount for ongoing services like collecting rent, handling maintenance, and ensuring compliance.